-A recent POWER Magazine analysis, “How AI Enables Multigenerational Power Planning, and Why You Need It,” outlines why the era of isolated, single site energy projects is ending.
+A recent POWER Magazine analysis, “How AI Enables Multigenerational Power Planning, and Why You Need It,” outlines why the era of isolated, single-site energy projects is ending.
 Instead, developers are shifting toward multigenerational planning: a strategy where each project builds on the last, sharing data, supply chains, permitting insights, and talent.
-It’s not just efficient, it’s transformative.
+It's not just efficient - it's a structural advantage.

 What Multigenerational Planning Means